apache/buildstream-site/content/pages/index.md

-title: Welcome to the BuildStream project
+title: Welcome to the Apache BuildStream project
 slug: index

 ## What is BuildStream?

-BuildStream is a Free Software tool for building/integrating software stacks.
+BuildStream is a tool for efficiently and correctly developing, building and integrating software stacks.

 It takes inspiration, lessons and use-cases from various projects including [OBS](https://openbuildservice.org/),
 [Reproducible Builds](https://reproducible-builds.org/),